tk3369/ContextTracking.jl/README.md

 - Write a JSON logging adapter
 - Example for logging to ELK stack

 Should we separate logging facility to separate package?
-So people using ContextLib doesn't have to get its logging function?
+So people using ContextTracking doesn't have to get its logging function?

 ## Similar Projects